bitterjug/elm-wpc/readme.markdown

     are remaining).

+- [ ] Do we even need `getPostList`?
+Isn't it the same as

+    `getEarlier <curent date>`?

+  Uh!
+But to get the current date we need to run a task.

  -[ ] There's probably an error case arising from the fact that when we decide whether to fetch earlier (or later) we only check whether **some** later batch is currently being fetched.
 But instead we need to check if the batch we're about to fetch is being fetched.
 I think it's the reason for the bug below.

   It is here to sort of de-bounce the requests.
 Since when scrolling down (earlier) we might have several scroll positions where the condition to fetch